-Print making using the craft technique of stone lithography.
+Print making using the craft technique of lithography.
 Note: This entry refers to the craft practice of lithography as distinct from fine art (see ‘Other information’ below).

 |Historic area of significance|